-If you enable ProGuard for your Android builds you can upload the generated ProGuard mapping file using the ProGuard Upload API to de-obfuscate the native Android stack traces.
+If you enable ProGuard or use the Jack toolchain for your Android builds you can upload the generated mapping file using the Android Mapping Upload API to de-obfuscate the native Android stack traces.

 You can upload dSYM files using the dSYM Upload API to symbolicate native iOS stack traces.